danschultzer/opentelemetrex-erlang-contrib/instrumentation/opentelemetry_httpoison/README.md

 ## Configuration

-OpentelemetryHTTPoison can be configured through `config :opentelemetry_httpoison`.
+OpentelemetryHTTPoison can be configured through `config :opentelemetrex_httpoison`.
 The configurable options are:

 * `:ot_attributes`: what default Open Telemetry metadata attributes will be sent per request